simonmatt/tomato-api/README.md

 # tomato-api
-A common API for Vue, Angular and React and for my use only.
+A common API for Vue, Angular and React and for personal use only.